The Experts' Guide to Keyword Research for Social Media

 - Discovering relevant points of engagement

 By researching and identifying social media keywords, you gain a much clearer picture of how to construct and communicate your message effectively.
-Applying this level of keyword insight to all your social media optimization efforts (from optimized video, to image tagging, to social bookmarking, to targeted Tweets) gives you the maximum “pull” and value out of your social media marketing efforts.
+Applying this level of keyword insight to all your social media optimization efforts (from optimized video, to image tagging, to social bookmarking, to targeted Tweets) gives you the maximum “pull” and value out of your social media marketing plan.

 Social Misconception: Isn't All Keyword Research the Same?